 The harms inflicted by this asymmetry don't only have to do with personal exposure and embarrassment, but also with the systematic monitoring, control, and punishment of the people and groups who hold less power in society.
 For example, Paola Villareal's data analysis for the ACLU reveals clear racial disparities in the City of Boston's approach to policing marijuana-related offenses.
 (Additional analyses have found this phenomenon to be true in cities across the United States).
 In Automating Inequality, Virginia Eubanks provides another example of how the asymmetrical relationship between data-collecting institutions and the people about which they collect data plays out.
 The Allegheny County Office of Children, Youth, and Families, in Pennsylvania, employs an algorithmic model to predict the risk of child abuse.
 Additional methods of detecting child abuse would seem to be a good thing.
 But the problem with this particular model, as with most predictive algorithms in use in the world today, is that it has been designed unreflexively.
 In this case, the problem is rooted in the fact that it takes into account every single data source that it can get.
 For wealthier parents, who can more easily access private health care and mental health services, there is simply not that much data.
 But for poor parents, who primarily access public resources, the model scoops up records from child welfare services, drug and alcohol treatment programs, mental health services, jail records, Medicaid histories, and so on.
 Because there is far more data about poor parents, they are oversampled in the model, and disproportionately targeted for intervention.
 The model “confuse[s] parenting while poor with poor parenting,” Eubanks explains-- with the most profound of results.

 Ensuring that bodies are not simply viewed as a resource, like oil, that can be “extracted” and “refined,” is another way that data feminism can intervene in our current data practices.
-Like the process of data collection, this process of extracting bodies is one that disproportionately impacts women, people of color, and others who are more often subject to power rather than in possession of it.
+Like the process of data collection, this process of extracting bodies is one that disproportionately impacts women, people of color, low-income people, and others who are more often subject to power rather than in possession of it.
 And it’s another place where bringing the bodies back into discussions about data collection, and its consequences, can begin to challenge and transform the unequal systems that we presently face.

 Bodies absent from data work